Taimoor010/Quantitative-Analysis-of-Mobile-Applications/README.md

 - 1% increase in active users leads to ~0.32% increase in revenue (log-log model)
 - Included robust standard errors and tested for heteroskedasticity
-- Addressed multicollinearity using VIF and GDP-per-capita adjustments
+- Investigated interaction effects between country and active user impact on revenue

 ## 📝 License